delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 This makes sure you are comfortable with the culture of the company.

-6. What do you like most about working for this company?
+5. What do you like most about working for this company?

 This let's you connect with the interviewer on a personal level.

+6. Do you have an email address so If I have any questions I can follow up with you?

+This question lets you send a thank you email after every interview.

 ## Some small hints